Flederossi/yxwm/README.md

 # ywm
 A tiny (~67 loc) tiling window manager for X11 with a big focus on a lightweight, stripped down environment.
 It supports basic functionalities like open a terminal, format the size of the windows as well as manage the aspect ratio between them in a clean way.
-The windows are organized with a master window on the left and a window stack of the other windows on the right side of the screen (like the dwm standart configuration).
+The windows are organized with a master window on the left and a window stack of the other windows on the right side of the screen (like the dwm standard configuration).

 *Note: The wm is still experimental at this point.
 Therefore, I would not recommend using ywm as a window manager for everyday use due to the rather low functional scope.*